 Get the kernel and initrd images

-No need to replace $(uname -i) as the command shell will replace it with your current architecture, which is either i386 or x86_64.
+No need to replace $(uname -i) as the command shell will replace it with your current architecture.

 Change (sdX,Y) to whatever your setup requires, e.g. to partition that is used in the previous entries to download installation files.